Heavenly Delusion (TV series): Production

 For the anime adaptation by Production I.G, director of photography Kentarou Waki appointed Hirotaka Mori as director based on their close relationship.
 Mori was worried he would not perform well in the role but was helped by directors Yuji Kaneko and Waki.
 Mori had known the animation producer Masashi Ohira since he started directing; Ohira motivated Mori to work on the project.
 Because expectations had been raised, Mori felt he had to make a proper product and meet the expectations.
 He was particularly attracted by the premise of the dual storylines and how the manga would change.

 Writer Makoto Fukami had read And Yet the Town Moves which made him interested in Heavenly Delusion.
 The offer to make the anime happened before the fourth volume was released so the staff did not know how to end it.
 The narrative of the first chapters were trimmed to tell a more-direct story.
 Fukami avoided trimming the constant banter between Kiruko and Maru, which they noted was important for the plot setting.
 Mori said because the episodes were 20 minutes long, they had to decide how much screentime to give each side of the narrative to properly show the characters' stories.

 For Mori, action scenes were the most challenging parts.
 The most prominent were the man-eaters, which were animated to give the idea of horror.
 Maru's action sequences were animated by Tetsuya Takeuchi, who wishes to match wuxia-like choreography with active camerawork.
 Maru was also assisted by Ryo Araki.
 Mori said it would look better with sound and movement, and that is why he thinks there is a significance to doing it in animation, which led to more effort on it.
 Because manga is drawn black and white, Mori was conscious of adding color to the world, such as the ruined landscape and the school, to make it look more attractive.
 Mori thought Maru is very pure and knows nothing yet.
 Mori finds Maru attractive for how he does not strangely rubbed his perception of the world different the more he travels around it.
 The director thought Maru meets Kiruko from a place where he does not know his own past, and gradually gains an ego.
 Kiruko is in a complex relationship with Maru, and has a past that is too heavy for her to handle alone.
 As a result, Mori enjoys the two characters and thinks they have a complementary relationship.
 Tokio is seen as a pure, adolescent-like character.
 She has a different kind of purity than Maru, and he thought Maru has maintained his innocence despite having experienced a lot of hardships because he has not have a clear view of the world until meeting Kiruko.
 Tokio has never being exposed to external pressure.
-Mori thinks Maru embodies common topics explored in adolescene.
+Mori thinks Maru embodies common topics explored in adolescence.